 HCPS will monitor the experience with COVID-19 at each school and take action depending on the severity of that experience.
-A team works very closely with the health department to determine when a school experiences an outbreak and what steps are needed to protect our community.
+A team works very closely with the HCHD to determine when a school experiences an outbreak and what steps are needed to protect our community.

-Classroom/cohort outbreak: 1) At least two confirmed COVID-19 cases among students/teachers/staff within a 14-day period and who are epidemiologically linked, but not household contacts; or
+Classroom/cohort outbreak: 1) Three or more laboratory-confirmed COVID-19 cases among students/teachers/staff in a specified group with onsets (or, if asymptomatic, collection dates) within a 14-day period, and who are epidemiologically linked in the school setting, but not household contacts; or

-School-wide outbreak: 2) Three or more classrooms or cohorts with cases from separate households that meet the classroom/ cohort outbreak definition that occurs within 14 days; or 3) Five percent or more unrelated students/teachers/staff have confirmed COVID-19 within a 14 day period (minimum of 10 unrelated students/teachers/staff).
+School-wide outbreak: 2) Five or more cohorts with cases from separate households that meet the classroom/cohort outbreak definition that occurs within 14 days; or 3) 5% or more unrelated students/teachers/staff have confirmed COVID-19 within a 14 day period [minimum of 10 unrelated students/teachers/staff].